Applying for Graduate Study in HMSLS

 - Also can be any paper written in an academic style

 Review of Applications

-- Upon receipt of all required application documents, the graduate faculty in your area of specialization will evaluate your credentials for admission and funding.
+- Upon receipt of all required application documents (including GRE scores), the graduate faculty in your area of specialization will evaluate your credentials for admission and funding.

 - Students are admitted when a graduate faculty member selects you as an advisee.

 - Applications received by February 1st of the year of admission will be given priority in the admission and funding process.